bmaher74/quant_at/README.md

 ..
 ```

-3) After the last line above, the `tday,cl` variables are ready, with
+3) After the last line above, the `tday,cl` variables are prepared, with
-having the same dimensions, lined up with eachother, with the right
+the same dimensions, with the right data, etc. We can create a data
-data, etc. We can create a data matrix out of these and write them to
+matrix out of these and write them to disk.
+Insert the following in
-disk.
-Insert the following in the script,
+the script,

 ```
 A = [tday cl];